bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 together.

-At the event, a production machine running a software package that includes a QRT client has two connections to the internet; a high-speed fibre link and a bonded cellular network link for backup.
+At the event, a production machine running a software package that includes a QRT client has two connections to the Internet; a high-speed fibre link and a bonded cellular network link for backup.

 In order to prevent a bad actor on the network path being able to tamper with the contribution, all communication between the news organisation's gallery and the remote production need to be